Sonjiseo/Opic/OPIc.md

 > Q3. 준비물/교통편/만나는 장소

 **Hi Angela, This is Sam.**
-**I'm calling because I'd like to** go to the park we went to before with you.
-It's been a long time since we hung out.
+**I'm calling because I'd like to** go to the park we went before together It's been a long time since we hung out.
-**So I have some questions.**
+**So, let me ask you some questions**

-**First,** Are you free this Saturday, the 16th?
+**First,** Are you free this Saturday, I mean the 16th?
-According to the weather forecast, it’s going to be really sunny.
+According to the weather forecast, it’s gonna be really sunny.

 **Next,** Can I bring my dog so we can go for a walk together?
 Because you told me before you wanted to see her.